-A professional writer and lecturer, Ruth Duskin Feldman, a madrikha, has been Creative Editor of the Society’s journal Humanistic Judaism since 1983.
+Ruth Duskin Feldman was a professional writer and lecturer and a madrikha, (ceremonialist).
+She was the Editor of the Society’s journal, Humanistic Judaism since 1983.
 A former public school teacher, she taught Sunday school for ten years and served as curriculum consultant and as a bar/bat mitzvah tutor for humanistic congregations in the Chicago suburbs.
-She is currently a member of Kol Hadash Humanistic Congregation.
-Ms. Feldman is the 2014 recipient of the Sherwin T. Wine Lifetime Achievement Award.
+She was a member of Kol Hadash Humanistic Congregation, along with her husband, Gilbert.
+Ms. Feldman was the 2014 recipient of the Sherwin T. Wine Lifetime Achievement Award.

 Rabbi Jodi Kornfeld, who leads Beth Chaverim Humanistic Jewish Community in Deerfield, IL, is the 2015 HuJews Youth Conclave Coordinator.
 She was ordained by the International Institute for Secular Humanistic Judaism in 2009.
 Rabbi Jodi is committed to leading by ethical and moral example, listening to the voice of the community, and displaying compassion and sensitivity to the community’s needs.
 As an effective communicator, Rabbi Jodi has a wonderful capacity for instilling a deep knowledge of Judaism, making the knowledge relevant for the community, and fostering a sense of togetherness through communal learning and celebration.
 She was happy to be a rabbi in residence at HuJews Conclave 2013.